battlecode/battlecode-server-2017/specs.md

 - Takes 50 turns to construct

 ### NOISE TOWER
 NOISE TOWERs are immobile structures can 'attack' (but for no damage) to create noise in a large range.
+There are two types of attacks that a NOISE TOWER can use.
+There is a normal attack (`rc.attackSquare`) and a light attack (`rc.attackSquareLight`).
+The former generates a noise source scaring all cows in square range 36, while a light attack only scares cows in square range 9.
 - Robot count: 3
 - Sight range: 35
 - Attack range: 400